desultory/ugrd/readme.md

 Some helper modules have been created to make importing required kernel modules easier.

 `base.ugrd.kmod_nvme`, `kmod_usb`, and `kmod_fat` can be used to load modules for NVME's, USB storage, and the FAT file system respectively.

+Similarly `base.ugrd.kmod_novideo` and `kmod_nosound` exist to ignore video and sound devices that may appear when autodetecting modules.

 #### base.console